RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.4_circuitbreaking.md

 You should gradually see the percentage of traffic directed away from v3 to v1.
 The lightning icon indicates a circuit breaking rule, and the circuit breaker was tripped so traffic was routed to v1.

-OpenShift's will attempt to revive the server once the health check fails.
+OpenShift will attempt to revive the server once the health check fails.
 If you see traffic rebalancing itself, run the command to kill the server again.

 <br>